wp-plugins/wordpress-rss-shortcode/readme.txt

 = Can I display the date, author or content of an entry? =

 Yes, add either show_summary=1, show_date=1 or show_author=1 to the tag.

+= I get an error with my RSS feed! =

+It seems this is an issue with the RSS code in WordPress, rather than with my plugin.

+Make sure your url is valid, contains no spaces, and is properly html-encoded(if you use the HTML editor).

+A temporary solutions is to pass your feed through FeedBurner, which does seem to work.